 Creating a compelling visual experience requires that you resist the urge to clutter or introduce too much variety.
 Use a landing page creator that emphasizes minimalism and clean design.

-Learn the specifics of creating beautiful landing page design here.
+Learn the specifics of creating a beautiful landing page design here.

-The goal of a landing page is to get your customer to take action: give an email, download an ebook, complete a purchase.
-This means you need a strong call to action that compels them to take this action.
-Visitors won’t know what to do next unless you make it clear.
+The goal of a landing page is to get your visitor to take action (give an email, download an ebook, complete a purchase, etc.).
+This means you need to tell visitors exactly what action you’d like them to take.
+They won’t know what to do next unless you make it clear.

-For example, if you are offering a free guide in exchange for an email address, your CTA button might read: Yes, Send me the guide!
+For example, if you’re offering a free guide in exchange for an email address, your CTA button might read: Yes, Send me the guide!

 How to make a strong CTA button:

-Remember that the CTA button is where you officially making the conversion.
-Here, your visitors click and you collect.
+Remember that the CTA button is where you make your conversions.
 Optimizing the call to action button is critical to your landing page success.
 That’s why we highly recommend you perform A/B testing to ensure your CTA button is attracting clicks.

 The best landing pages also include testimonials or reviews from former clients or users.
 These testimonials provide social proof that helps convince and convert your visitor.
-They reassure the visitor that what your selling is worth the opt-in or purchase.
-Including a section of real-life client reviews is the best way to make your landing page soar.
+They reassure people that what you’re selling is worth the opt-in or purchase.
+Including a section of real-life customer reviews is the best way to make your landing page soar.